 2. Install a door closer

 If your door rattles anytime someone goes out or comes in, then installing a door closer will be an excellent option to solve the problem.
-A door closer takes the task of closing the door after someone opens it.

 3. Inspect the door hinges

 If your door slamming shut, isn’t closing properly, or if it’s making strange noises, then it’s possible that the hinges are to blame.
 Inspecting door hinges is a relatively simple task that anyone can do, and it can help you determine whether or not they need to be replaced.